 Measurements of length, height, weight, and volume should be reported in metric units (meter, kilogram, or liter) or their decimal multiples.
 All hematologic and clinical chemistry measurements should be reported in the metric system in terms of the International System of Units (SI).

 References should be numbered consecutively in the order in which they first appear in the text.
-They should be assigned Arabic numerals, which should be given in brackets, e.g. .
-References should include the names of all authors when six or fewer; when seven or more, list only the first six names and add et al. References should also include full title and source information (Vancouver style).
+They should be assigned Arabic numerals, which should be given in brackets, e.g., .
+References should include the names of all authors when there are six or fewer; when there are seven or more, list only the first six names and add et al. References should also include the full title and source information (Vancouver style).
 Journal names should be abbreviated as in MEDLINE.